SeqWare/seqware/seqware-distribution/docs/site/content/docs/6-pipeline/connecting-to-cluster.md

 building a Hadoop cluster.
-You will want to match the Cloudera version on the SeqWare VM with that of your Hadoop cluster and you may want to turn off the namenode, datanode, tasktracker, jobtracker, etc on the SeqWare VM since these functions will use your real Hadoop clsuter.
+You will want to match the Cloudera version on the SeqWare VM with that of your Hadoop cluster and you may want to turn off the namenode, datanode, tasktracker, jobtracker, etc on the SeqWare VM since these functions will use your real Hadoop cluster.
 Essentially you will just use the SeqWare VM as the Oozie host (so you will want to leave that installed on the VM).
 See the Cloudera documentation for information on configuring Oozie on the VM to talk to your Hadoop cluster.